-The College's policy is that safeguarding all of its people, both students and staff, will be central to all it does.
+The College's policy is that safeguarding of both students and staff will be central to all it does.
 This covers all matters connected with students and staff having a safe learning and/or working environment, ensuring that they know how to keep themselves safe and that they feel safe.
 It pays particular regard to the welfare of young people under the age of 18 and to that of vulnerable adults.